We may not be able to help with your alcohol breath but we can help with your hangover.

 - Use Perfume, Cologne or Deodorants

 You can use cologne or perfume on a specific body part to mask the smell of alcohol.
 While it doesn’t fix the scent of your breath, perfumes and colognes can mask an unpleasant smell.
-Use your favorite scent and dab or spray once or twice on either of the following places:

 Whatever your reason for needing to cover up your alcohol breath, the tips and tricks listed above can be used anytime and anywhere to help you mask the smell.